micro-ROS/docker/README.md

 # Docker

 This repository contains docker-related material to setup, configure and develop with [micro-ROS](https://microros.github.io/)
-These set of dockerfiles provide ready-to-use environments and applications.
+These set of Dockerfiles provide ready-to-use environments and applications.
-The docker images can be found in [dockerhub](https://hub.docker.com/u/microros).
+The Docker images are available in [dockerhub](https://hub.docker.com/u/microros).

 Avaiable images are listed below: